hapramp/go.read/src/pages/blog/2019-12-17-“colors”-photography-contest.md

 featuredpost: true
 featuredimage: /img/3-colors-photography-contest.png
 tags:
-  - contest
+  - Contest
-  - colors
+  - Colors
-  - photography
+  - Photography
 ---
 Colors create mood, emotions, warmth, coldness, and much more in a photograph.
 Use the entire palate of colors and emotions and cook a mix-salad in your camera.
 “Colors” Photography contest is for you to showcase how you make use of rich colors that give meaning to this world.